ljbx/diffy/README.md

     ```

 7. Watch the differences show up in your browser at [http://localhost:31149](http://localhost:31149).

+## Additional Arguments epsilon and excludeKeys

+The excludeKeys argument let you configure keys that are ignored for each comparison, furthermore every child node will be ignored, so be cautious about what you exclude.
+The excludeKeys arguments takes a comma separated list e.g "key1, key2, key3".

+With the epsilon argument you can ignore floating point rounding errors.
+It's applied on both Float and Double values.
+Default value is 0.

+## XML Responses

+This version supports XML and especially soap Requests/Responses.
+By default all XML prefixes are removed before the xml response is converted into json.

 ## FAQ's
    For safety reasons `POST`, `PUT`, ` DELETE ` are ignored by default .
 Add ` -allowHttpSideEffects=true ` to your command line arguments to enable these verbs.